climopy-dev/climopy/docs/downloads.rst

 --------------------

-Easily download ERA-interim reanalysis data with the `~climopy.downloads.eraint` function!
+Easily download ERA-interim reanalysis data with the `~climopy.downloads.era` function!
 Hoping to expand this to provide tools for downloading MERRA reanalysis data, NCEP-NCAR reanalysis data, and archived CMIP model data.